Certification Requirements

 Team Placement

-Minimum 100 hours of hands on massage
+Minimum 130 hours of hands-on massage

-The sport candidate is responsible for finding placement with an organized sport team(s), i.e., hockey, football, boxing, wrestling, judo, karate, athletics, swimming, figure skating, gymnastics, diving, basketball, etc.
+The Sport Candidate is responsible for finding placement with an organized sport team(s), i.e., hockey, football, boxing, wrestling, judo, karate, athletics, swimming, figure skating, gymnastics, diving, basketball, etc.

 Sport Team defined as: